Kelley Nan

 Jen, you are so sweet!
 That’s the first thing we do when one of us visits- run through the house real quick to peek at any changes/additions haha

-11. Jamie Silverthorn says
+Jamie Silverthorn said:

 I’m getting these same chairs, but my current dining room table is black.
 Do you think the country grey would go over it well and the final product would still match the chairs??